Our GuideStar Gold Seal of Transparency

 Our Employer Identification Number is 47-4115823.

-Ensuring a safe, natural environment for all elephants.
+II Seeking a safe, natural environment for all elephants.

 This means stopping the poaching and hunting of elephants.
 Freeing elephants who are being used for research, zoos, rides, petting or entertainment.
 And, ensuring that elephants are free to roam literally thousands of acres with their families where they can forage for food in climates remaining above 50◦F / 10◦C.